 I rose from my seat, retrieved my coffee mug from the counter next to the maker.
 “Please don’t tell the whole department I’m crazy,” I said as I exited the break room.

 This piece of flash fiction is in response to this week’s photo prompt for Sunday Photo Fiction.
-Click the froggy icon to read other stories inspired by the photo and add your own.
+Click the froggy icon to read other stories inspired by the photo.